Hong Kong, China governments reject UK 'interference' and 'biased' criticism

 U.S. Treasury Secretary Steven Mnuchin said on Thursday he was working on measures that could restrict capital flows through the territory.

-Reporting by Clare Jim, Carol Mang, Jessie Pang; Editing by Jane Wardell & Simon Cameron-Moore
+Reporting by Clare Jim, Carol Mang, Jessie Pang in Hong Kong and Yimou Lee in Taipei; Editing by Jane Wardell & Simon Cameron-Moore